 Fad diets that severely restrict calories, limit entire food groups or ask for you to not eat for long periods of time should be avoided.
 These may deprive you of valuable nutrients necessary to proper growth and bodily function, and they can negatively affect your skin and hair.
 You may also lose weight in the short term, only to gain a lot more back in the long run.
 These diets don't teach you how to eat well or exercise healthfully either.
 A daily diet for a 17-year-old should not contain fewer than 1,400 or more than 3,200 calories per day — with boys needing more than girls according to the Dietary Guidelines for Americans, 2015-2020.

 Dietary Tactics for Weight Loss

-A weight-loss plan for a 17-year-old should start with cutting out non-nutritious, high-calorie foods, including soda, chips, baked treats, white bread and fried foods.
+A weight-loss diet for a 17-year-old should start with cutting out non-nutritious, high-calorie foods, including soda, chips, baked treats, white bread and fried foods.
 When you're hungry between healthy meals, opt for fresh fruit, plain nuts, low-fat yogurt or whole-grain crackers.
-Carry these healthy snacks with you to school so you're not tempted by the vending machine or a quick trip to a fast food restaurant after the bell rings.
+Carry healthy snacks with you to school so you're not tempted by the vending machine or a quick trip to a fast-food restaurant after the bell rings.
 Don't cut out every one of your favorite foods forever, but stick to just one serving on occasion, rather than every day.

 As a teen, aim to get a minimum of one hour of exercise per day according to the Physical Activity Guidelines for Americans.
 You could head to the gym or join a sports team.
 If structured exercise isn't your thing, use the hour to do a brisk walk, ride your bike or dance to your favorite tunes in your room.
 Choose a cardiovascular exercise that involves weight bearing to help strengthen your bones and do it at least three times a week.
 For example, if you're a competitive swimmer, you should still jog or hike as cross training.

 Lifting weights is an option to promote sports performance and your overall health.
 Start gradually and consult your doctor before beginning a program to make sure it's right for you.
 You might also benefit from guidance from a fitness professional to learn the correct equipment and form for you.

 Sleep plays a significant role in your diet and exercise program.
 You may be inclined to stay up late, but this provides you with opportunities to snack on unhealthy foods and take in unnecessary calories.
 When you have to get up early the next day for school or weekend activities, you might resort to high-calorie energy drinks or sugary coffee drinks to perk you up.
 Too little sleep also increases hormones that make you crave high-sugar and high-fat foods.
-Sleeping fewer than eight hours per night puts you at three times the risk of obesity compared to those who sleep more, reported a review published in the Journal of Research on Adolescence in 2011.
+Sleeping fewer than eight hours per night puts you at three times the risk of obesity compared to those who sleep more, reported Healthy Sleep at Harvard.

-Stress affects a teens' eating behavior and physical activity.
-A 2014 issue of the Electronic Physician Journal published a paper noting that emotional stress leads to being overweight or obese for boys and girls.
+Stress affects a teen's eating behavior and physical activity.
+The February 2014 issue of the journal Electronic Physician published a paper noting that emotional stress leads to being overweight or obese for boys and girls.
 If you feel overwhelmed by school, social situations and family issues, watch how it affects your eating and exercise habits.
 Instead of reaching for food to make you feel better, consider going for a walk, calling a friend or writing in a journal.